it-brains/vue-form-plugin/README.md

 - `clearValidationMessageWithInputChange` - determines if validation message should be cleaned after changing of appropriate input, related with this error.
 Default value is `true`
 - `validationMessagesResponseKey` - key of validation messages in response object.
 Default is empty (uses root data object)
+- `validationErrorStatusCodes` - HTTP response codes of validation error.
+Can be scalar value (422, 500, etc) or array.
+Default value is 422

 For using of the wrapper just create instance of `Form`(can be changed with `formClassName` option) class with needed fields:
 ```html